panza-org/panza/README.md

 # panza
 Panza (named after the lovable squire, Sancho Panza) is a set of react-native UI widgets that I built while creating [Payback](http://payback.panzeo.com) for iOS and android devices.
-It's heavily influenced by [rebass](https://github.com/jxnblk/rebass), with an emphasis on customization, and composition, and simplicity.
+It's heavily influenced by [rebass](https://github.com/jxnblk/rebass).
+The primary goals of panza are:

+1. To provide widgets that work well in both iOS and Android environments.
+2. To find the right balance between simplicity and flexibility.
+Because of this, Panza relies heavily on composition, allowing you to build whatever widgets you'd like while still benefiting from code that's been written by someone else.

 ## Getting Started
 ```